pouriaA79/fall25-csc-bioinf/week2/report.md

 * **Testing (`test.py`):** A self-contained, Codon-only test suite was developed.
 It includes unit tests for `Decomposer` and the encoding functions, as well as a robust integration test for `MotifAligner` that verifies its interaction with `mafft`.

 * **A key aspect of the testing strategy was the use of synthetic data.** Since no specific test dataset was provided for this task, simple, predictable data was created directly within the `test.py` script.
 This allowed for the isolated and precise testing of each component: unit tests for the `Decomposer` and encoding functions, and a robust integration test for the `MotifAligner`.
 All formal tests executed by the CI are performed on this synthetic data.

+Separately, to validate the complete, end-to-end pipeline, a sample dataset from the original `trviz` paper was used for manual testing with the main script located in the `code/` directory.
+This confirmed that the full workflow operates correctly on realistic data.

 * **CI (`week2-ci.yml`):** A GitHub Actions workflow automates the entire testing process.
 On every `push` and `pull_request` that affects the `week2/` directory, the CI job:
     1. Checks out the repository code.